ExternalTime/my-writings/unique_references.md

-# How affine types make programming easier
+# How unique references make programming with mutable state easier

 Imagine that you want to write a java function that takes 2 lists and appends all elements from one to the other.
 Implementing it is trivial.